plusclouds/vmOperations/README.md

 ### What Changes?

-1. Storage size.
+1. Storage Size
-2. Hostname changes.
+2. Hostname
-3. Password changes.
+3. Password

-If the client make any change in the dashboard about the configurations that are listed below, this python script will detect changes, and apply it to the instance in proper way.
+If the client make any change in the dashboard about the configurations that are listed below, this python script will detect changes, and apply these changes to the instance.
 Most of the essential parts of this code are executed on the fly.
-The code is not stored in VM instances but gets fetched and executed in RAM.
+The code is not stored in VM instances but gets fetched from the repository and gets executed in RAM.

 ```
 url_repo='https://raw.githubusercontent.com/plusclouds/vmOperations/main/plusclouds.py'